jidongbsu/cs333/labs/remotedns/README.md

 };
 ```

-Step 4.3. restart attacker's DNS server so the above changes will take effect:
+3.3. restart attacker's DNS server so the above changes will take effect:

 $ sudo service bind9 restart